 - You should also check the Faculty entry requirements for the course you are interested in.
 These can be found on the appropriate Faculty pages.

 - If there is a choice of course between the Faculties of Arts (MA) and Science (BSc), you must decide which Faculty is for you.
 If you are applying for a course in one Faculty which is also offered in another Faculty, great care should be taken to cite the UCAS code numbers correctly; for example, the course code for the Psychology (MA) degree differs from the Psychology (BSc) degree.

 - You must now decide if you should apply through UCAS or the St Andrews direct application.
-If you are classed as 'Overseas' for fee paying purposes, and St Andrews is the only university within the UK that you are applying to, then you can use our direct application.
+If you are classed as 'Overseas' for fee paying purposes, and St Andrews is the only university in the UK that you are applying to, then you can use our direct application.
 If you are applying to more than one university in the UK or are classed as ‘Home’ for fee paying purposes, then you must apply through UCAS.

 - Once you have decided which courses are the most appropriate, note the course codes of your chosen courses.
 This is the four-digit code which can be found in the key information section on each course page.

 - Draft your personal statement carefully so that it indicates that you are applying for a transfer and addresses your reasons for wishing to move from your current institution.
 Your personal statement should also reflect your choice of courses.
 You can find more information about what we look for in an application on the how to apply page.

-- Submit your application using the correct course code by the appropriate deadline; for more information you can see the UCAS page and the direct application page.
-The current UCAS deadlines can be found below.
+- Submit your application using the correct course code by the appropriate deadline; for more information, you can see the UCAS page and the direct application page.
+The current UCAS and direct application deadlines can be found below.
 You must clearly state that you are applying for a transfer, and details of your current place of study should be listed in the ‘Your education so far’ section.